Advanced Esthetic, Restorative, and Biomaterials Graduate Residency

 Edward McLaren, DDS, MDC and Nate Lawson DDS, PhD

-The Master's in Clinical Dentistry program provides residents with the opportunity to enhance their research, biomaterials, and clinical backgrounds.
-The program is 2 years and culminates with a Master’s degree from the UAB Graduate School.
-When finished with the program, our goal is to produce highly trained, precision dentists who will be very competitive in applying for academic or industrial positions, enhanced clinical experiences, or additional post-doctoral educational opportunities
+The Master's in Clinical Dentistry program provides residents with the opportunity to enhance their research, biomaterials, and clinical backgrounds in the areas of advanced restorative and advanced esthetic dentistry.
+The program is 3 years and culminates with a Master’s degree from the UAB Graduate School.
+When finished with the program, our goal is to produce highly trained, precision dentists who will be very competitive in applying for academic or industrial positions, enhanced clinical experiences for private practice, or have competitive advantage in applying for additional post-doctoral educational opportunities.

 Students are educated in basic material science, with a specific focus on dental materials.
 In addition to the classes taken at the School of Dentistry, courses can be taken in the School of Engineering, the School of Public Health, and the School of Medicine.
 This variety of course work allows the student to develop skills and knowledge necessary for productive research, clinical, and teaching careers.